-During 2023, the Company continued sales of the shorter-term Active4Life business with no longevity risk, alongside sales of the existing unit-linked and protection products in a manner consistent with the desire to mitigate longevity risks.
+During 2024, the Company continued sales of the shorter-term Active4Life business with no longevity risk, alongside sales of the existing unit-linked and protection products in a manner consistent with the desire to mitigate longevity risks.

 AGL also closely monitor claims experience on an ongoing basis.
-Overall experience in 2023 was broadly in line with expectations, although there were higher than expected claims observed on the protection product (CQP).
+Overall experience in 2024 was broadly in line with expectations.